-Selection bias exists when the association between the exposure and outcome among study-eligible participants is different from those participants included at any stage of the study, from entry to the study to inclusion in the analysis.
-Various types of selection bias include bias introduced when selecting the control group in a case-control study, differential loss to follow-up, incidence-prevalence bias, volunteer bias, healthy worker bias, and nonresponse bias.134 Detection bias also acts as a form of selection bias in case-control studies.135 studies.
+Matching is more common in case-control studies, but occasionally, investigators use matching in cohort studies.
 Matching in cohort studies makes groups directly comparable for potential confounders (Box 5: Confounding) and presents fewer intricacies than with case-control studies.
 For example, it is not necessary to take the matching into account for the estimation of the relative risk.
 Because matching in cohort studies might increase statistical precision, investigators might allow for the matching in their analyses and thus obtain narrower confidence intervals.

-In case-control studies, matching is done to increase a study's efficiency by ensuring similarity in the distribution of variables between cases and controls, in particular the distribution of potential confounding variables.^{35,36} Example 1 illustrates this type of matching description by matching on farm type and location.
+In case-control studies, matching is done to increase a study's efficiency by ensuring similarity in the distribution of variables between cases and controls, in particular the distribution of potential confounding variables (Costanza, 1995; Sturmer and Brenner, 2002).
+Example 1 illustrates this type of matching description by matching on farm type and location.
 Because matching can be done in various ways, with one or more controls per case, the rationale for the choice of matching variables and the details of the method used should be described.
 Commonly used forms of matching are frequency matching (also called group matching) and individual matching.
 In frequency matching, investigators choose controls so that the distribution of matching variables becomes identical or similar to that of cases.
 Individual matching involves matching one or several controls to each case.
 Matching is not always appropriate in case-control studies, but if used, it needs to be taken into account in the analysis (see Box 2: Matching in case-control studies).

-Although matching is generally considered to be based on potentially confounding population characteristics, in some case-control studies, the term matching is also used to describe a means of controlling selection from the risk set based on the case occurrence timing such as in an incidence density sampling design.
-Example 2 provides a description of a time-matched selection control approach.
+While matching is generally considered to be based on potentially confounding population characteristics, in some case-control studies, the term matching is also used to describe a means of controlling selection from the risk set